autc04/Retro68NixSample/README.md

 A binary cache will save you from compiling all of Retro68 yourself if it has already been built by a CI build.
 The binary cache currently contains binaries for x86_64 Linux and for x86_64 macOS
-(Apple Silicon users are out of luck for now as there is a shortage of free build servers for that platform...)
+Apple Silicon users are out of luck for now as there is a shortage of free build servers for that platform.
+You can skip this step.

 First, install Cachix according to the instructions at https://www.cachix.org/